rondhi/Streamerbot-WebConfigurator/README.md

 Groups can also have `"showIf"` to conditionally show/hide the whole group, just like other options.

+## URL Parameter Generator

+You can create a form to create URL parameters for webpages that you can use as an OBS Browser Source by using these URL parameters:

+  `&generator=true`

+  `&baseUrl={desiredUrl}`

+Notes:
+* The `baseUrl` parameter is optional.
+You can add it to make it prefix the generated URL parameters to a URL
+* By prefixing `ignoreThis` to an option name, you can prevent that option from creating a URL param.
+Combine with `showIf` to create dynamic forms
+* Click the `Clear URL Parameters` button to clear out any unwanted URL parameters
+* Click the `Copy URL to Clipboard` button to copy the URL

 ## Contact Info

 For bug reports, or feature requests, [open an issue](https://github.com/WhazzItToYa/Streamerbot-WebConfigurator/issues).